jeffreyyoung/metabase_custom/docs/administration-guide/databases/bigquery.md

-## Working with Google BigQuery in Metabase
+## Working with Google BigQuery in Plena Data

 Starting in v0.15.0 Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.
 The below sections provide information on how to get connected and troubleshoot any issues that may come up.

 ### Connecting to a BigQuery Dataset

-1. make sure you have a [Google Cloud Platform](https://cloud.google.com/) account with a Project you would like to use in Metabase.
+1. make sure you have a [Google Cloud Platform](https://cloud.google.com/) account with a Project you would like to use in Plena Data.
 * Start by giving this connection a __Name__ and providing your Google Cloud Platform __Project ID__ along with your desired BigQuery __Dataset ID__.
 If you don't have a dataset and want to play around with something we recommend copying one of the [sample tables](https://cloud.google.com/bigquery/sample-tables)
 ![Basic Fields](../images/bigquery_basic.png)
 * Follow the `Click here` link provided below the __Client ID__ field which will open a new browser tab and guide you through the process of generating OAuth 2.0 credentials for Metabase.
 Make sure to choose `Other` for your application type.